Atlas-OS/docs/docs/troubleshooting/common-issues/hyper-v.md

+---
+description: How to fix Hyper-V "not found" errors on AtlasOS
+icon: material/server
+---

 Some people get "...not found" errors when trying to enable Hyper-V.

 1. Run "Reset Network to Windows Default" in `Atlas/4.
 Troubleshooting/Network/` (Atlas is on your Desktop, if it is not, follow this guide [here](/troubleshooting/common-issues/atlas-folder-missing))